Working with Updates

 Now let's assume an updateDeleteChannelMessages from channel 123456789 is received with pts = 140 and pts_count=5.
 Since local_pts + pts_count < pts (137 < 140), this means that updates were missed, and the gap must be recovered.

-The whole process is very similar for secret chats and certain bot updates, but there is a qts instead of pts, and events are never grouped, so it's assumed that qts_count is always equal to 1.
+The same algorithm used to apply pts updates is also used for secret chats and certain bot updates, but there is a qts instead of pts, and events are never grouped, so qts_count is always equal to 1 (and for this reason, this redundant field is not present in updates).

 seq: checking and applying